-Harvard professor faces tax charges tied to Chinese school
+Harvard professor faces tax charges for ties to China

-BOSTON (AP) - A Harvard University professor already facing federal charges for allegedly lying about his ties to a Chinese-run recruitment program now faces additional charges of failing to report income from a Chinese university to the IRS, federal prosecutors said.
+BOSTON (AP) - A Harvard University professor already facing federal charges for allegedly lying about his ties to a Chinese-run recruitment program now faces additional charges of failing to report income from a Chinese university to the IRS, federal prosecutors say.

 Chemistry professor Charles Lieber, 61, was indicted by a grand jury on two counts of failing to file reports of foreign bank and financial accounts and two counts of making and subscribing a false income tax return, the office of U.S. Attorney Andrew Lelling said in a statement Tuesday.
-Lieber is accused of failing to report income from Wuhan University of Technology.

-Lieber was previously indicted on two counts of lying to federal authorities and pleaded not guilty.
+Lieber was previously indicted on two counts of lying to federal authorities.

 His attorney disputed the allegations.